deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

 `Explanation`: The article shows the grammatical gender (`der` (masculine), `die` (feminine), `das` (neuter)).

-Having learned the previous examples, we can deduce the noun classes of these nouns:
+Having learned the previous forms, we can deduce the noun classes of these nouns:

     word      | singular | plural
               | class    | class